Using the Field Chooser

 Right-click a field name and select the Add as Column item in the context menu.

 Note You can also select the Go to Definition item in this context menu to open the OPN viewer and highlight the definition of the field you chose.

-If you want to search for a particular field by name, you can type the name, or a portion thereof, in the search text box at the top of the Column Chooser window and search results will display with yellow highlighting, similar to the way Windows Explorer displays search results.
-After you locate the correct field, you can then add it as a data column in the manner specified immediately above.
+If you want to search for a particular field by name, you can type the name, or a portion thereof, in the search text box at the top of the Field Chooser window and search results will display with yellow highlighting, similar to the way Windows Explorer displays search results.
+After you locate the correct field, you can then add it as a data column to the Analysis Grid viewer in the previously specified manner.
 If there is data associated with any field you chose, it will automatically display after you add the field as a new column.
-You can also remove any column by right-clicking the column title and selecting the Remove command in the menu that displays.
+You can also remove any Analysis Grid column by right-clicking the column title and selecting the Remove command in the menu that displays.

-Tip Because the Column Chooser Tool Window provides a tree-level view of the message hierarchy for each module type that is parsed by the PEF Runtime, it can help you understand how to traverse the message hierarchy to some extent.
+Tip Because the Field Chooser window provides a tree-level view of the message hierarchy for each module type that is parsed by the PEF Runtime, it can help you understand how to traverse the message hierarchy to some extent.
 However, Message Analyzer also provides the Filter IntelliSense service that helps you to discover how to traverse the message hierarchy in a more interactive way; this feature streamlines the task of writing Filter Expressions.
 Filter IntelliSense is an interactive and intelligent statement completion service that responds to text that you enter in any Filter Expression text box by displaying various elements of the message hierarchies, such as message types, structures, properties, flags, and other fields.
-The message hierarchies that you traverse with Filter IntelliSense are the same that display in Column Chooser.
+The message hierarchies that you traverse with Filter IntelliSense are the same that display in Field Chooser.
 You can invoke Filter IntelliSense when configuring Filter Expressions in the Session Filter and View Filter text boxes.